whataboutpets/minimal-mistakes/_posts/cats/2016-01-10-can-cat-litter-cause-allergy-symptoms-in-humans.md

 * **Clean the litter box** and surrounding area on a regular basis.
 This means scooping the litter at least once a day and changing all litter once a week.
 * Place the litter box in a well-ventilated area that has vents to the outside.
 * Don’t put the litter box frequently trafficked areas or close to air ducts.
-* Make a habit of **ventilating your house/apartment** for about 5-10 minutes a day by opening all windows and doors (don’t apply on pollution or high-pollen days).
+* Make a habit of **ventilating your house/apartment** for about 5-10 minutes a day by opening all windows and doors (don't apply on pollution or high-pollen days).

 Some allergies can also be reduced with the help of medication.
 Always consult with your local physician regarding the different options treating allergies and asthma.